corona-warn-app/cwa-server/docs/architecture-overview.md

 The CWA Server exposes only one endpoint – the submission endpoint.
 The endpoint is public (unauthenticated), and authorization for calls is granted to users who are passing a valid TAN.
-The TAN verification cannot be done on CWA Server, but the task is delegated to the Verification Backend (see Verification Backend chapter in Integration with other Systems).
+The TAN verification cannot be done on CWA Server, but the task is delegated to the verification server (see Verification Server chapter in Integration with other Systems).

 ### Authenticity